-Bridesmaids were adorned with baby’s breath and a Ben & Jerry’s ice cream truck was parked near the dance floor at this Vermont wedding.
+Bridesmaids were adorned with baby’s breath, and a Ben & Jerry’s ice cream truck was parked near the dance floor at this Vermont wedding.
 But the ultimate grandmillennial power move?
 Adding lace sleeves to the almost-perfect strapless Lihi Hod dress Bea found.

 “I always loved the idea that someone could look at our wedding photos and not necessarily be able to tell the date or decade,” Catie says.
 The obvious wedding venue for the couple was Sun Valley, Idaho.
-A favorite vacation spot of Ernest Hemingway and the bride’s family, Sun Valley is where Catie took her first steps as a child.
-After their wedding, it is where the couple took their first steps as man and wife.
+A favorite vacation spot of Ernest Hemingway and the bride’s family, Sun Valley is also where Catie took her first steps as a child.
+After their wedding, it is where the couple took their first steps as husband and wife.
 Timeless!

 We would be remiss to overlook the importance of blue-and-white chinoiserie in the grandmillennial wedding color palette.
 This New England wedding featured lovely hues of chinoiserie in everything from bridesmaid dresses to wedding invitations.
 Grandmillennials take their “something blue” to the next tier!